pbakun/bakson.github.io/_posts/2023/2023-08-17-ef-core-and-respawn.md

 excerpt_separator: <!--more-->
 ---

 Integration tests are advertised as the best choice if you are to have only one type of tests.
-They are a&nbsp;powerful tool that can test the full scope of application, but keeping them clean and easy-to-read cam bring challenges.
+They are a&nbsp;powerful tool that can test the full scope of application, but keeping them clean and easy-to-read can bring challenges.
 One of which is how to keep the test database state clean.

 <!--more-->

 ## The problem overview

-Integration tests are meant to check how the application behaves as a whole (including some IOs).
-Almost every program utilizes database, therefore this is one of the factors a developer wants to test against.
-In&nbsp;order for test to serve also as documentation the data should be seeded before each execution.
-At the end of the check after assertions data should be cleaned, otherwise the next test in sequence would be polluted with residue from the previous one.
+Integration tests serve the purpose of examining how an entire application functions, which includes various inputs and outputs.
+Since databases are commonly used in most programs, testing against them is crucial.
+To make these tests informative like documentation, the test data needs to be set up before each execution.
+Once the testing and confirming part is done, it's important to clean up the data, otherwise the next test in sequence would be polluted with residue from the previous one.

 Keeping test setup clean may introduce additional overhead when reverting database to its initial state.
 It can be done manually with truncating tables or simply deleting the data added at the beginning of the test, but this adds a lot of boilerplate code and tedious work.
 Someone has to put in the time and effort to write code that takes care of the cleanup process after each test.